Medically reviewed by Drugs.com. Last updated on Jun 1, 2022.

-Mannitol acts as a bronchoconstrictor and may cause severe bronchospasm.
+Mannitol (Aridol (TM)) acts as a bronchoconstrictor and may cause severe bronchospasm.
 Mannitol bronchial challenge testing is for diagnostic purposes only and should be conducted only by trained professionals under a physician familiar with the test and management of acute bronchospasm (ie, testing area equipped with appropriate medications and equipment).
 Immediately administer a short-acting inhaled beta-agonist in the event of severe bronchospasm.
 Do not perform bronchial challenge testing with mannitol in a patient with asthma or very low baseline pulmonary function tests (eg, FEV1 less than 1 to 1.5 L or less than 70% of the predicted values) .

 Commonly used brand name(s)

 Uses for mannitol

 Mannitol inhalation is used in patients 6 years of age and older to help diagnose asthma.
 It is used in a procedure called bronchial challenge test to help your doctor measure the effect of mannitol on your lungs and check if you have difficulty with breathing.

 Mannitol inhalation is also used as an add-on maintenance treatment to improve lung function in patients with cystic fibrosis.
 Your doctor will perform the Bronchitol® Tolerance Test (BTT) before using Bronchitol®.